a-schneider-fmi/balloon-operator/README.md

 Some Python packages are not available through the Linux packaging system.
 These can either be installed with pip or by cloning the repositories and setting the PYTHONPATH.

+## Installation

+Clone the source from the repository.
+If you want to run the graphical user interface, you have to compile some files.
+To do so, go into the `balloon_operator` directory and run `make_gui.bat`.
+This needs [Inkscape](https://inkscape.org/) to convert the app icon and Pyside6 (see above under Dependencies) to compile the UI.

 ## Data